Registration Deadline: Registration ends 24 days before each election.

 - Cannot vote on Election Day because of the reason marked on the affidavit.

 OBTAINING AN ABSENTEE BALLOT

-In person: To vote in person, contact the Department of Elections for your county to determine when absentee ballots will be available or the hours for voting absentee.
+In person: To vote in person, contact the Department of Elections for your county to determine when absentee ballots will be available.

 Military and oversees voting: Guidelines and procedures for Military and Overseas absentee voters.